redshift-tools/redshift-csv-loader/README.md

 ####Are you eligible to work in USA for any employer?
 Yes, I have a Green Card.

-#### Will you work fulltime?
+#### WHat's you preference, contract or full-time?
-Yes, but, ideally, looking for corp-to-corp contract.
+Ideally, looking for corp-to-corp contract.

 #### Are you incorporated?
 Yes, sCorp